 git clone https://github.com/rekol-io/rekol && cd rekol && ./install.sh

-install.sh prompts for your memory folder (default ~/rekol-memory — press Enter to accept), then sets up a local venv + the rekol CLI, wires the Claude Code hooks & skill, seeds a starter memory, and builds the index.
+install.sh prompts for your memory folder (default ~/rekol-memory — press Enter to accept), then sets up a local venv + the rekol CLI, wires the Claude Code hooks & skill, builds the index, and makes your existing Claude Code history searchable right away.
+The curated starter set — the always / when / topics memory — comes from the assistant-led “set up my rekol memory” step after install, not the installer.
 Sync that folder via Dropbox / iCloud / git / Syncthing, or keep it local.

 Changed your mind? ./uninstall.sh reverses everything cleanly (and backs up what it touches) — your markdown memory always stays yours.